"[He] scored seven goals, helping to propel the Magpies to a 260-40 win and moving them up into second place in the league."

 Angus is the English form of the Gaelic name Aonghus, meaning "one strength" (óen "one" and gus "force, strength, energy") (Behind the Name).

 Campbell is a Gaelic surname deriving from cam béul meaning "wry or crooked mouth".
-It may also derive from Latin de bello campo meaning "of the fair field" (Behind the Name).
+It may also derive from Latin de bello campo meaning "of the beautiful field" (Internet Surname Database).

-Although the date printed on the Daily Prophet Newsletter DP3 is 1 June 1999, the timeframe for that event is 1992-1993.
+Although the date printed on the third Daily Prophet Newsletter (DP3) is 1 June 1999, the timeframe for this event is 1992-1993.